 Rasputin: Salt, gathered from the tears of a thousand angels, restraining the essence of Sammael, the Hellhound.
 The Seed of Destruction.
 This I can promise, Sammael, for every one of you that falls, two shall arise.

-- At the end of Mutineer's Moon, the first book in David Weber's "Empire from the Ashes" series, there is an Apocalyptic space-battle on the fringes of Earth's solar system between human beings and a race of alien Omnicidal Maniacs.
+- At the end of the first part of The Armageddon Inheritance, the second book in David Weber's "Empire from the Ashes" series, there is an Apocalyptic space-battle on the fringes of Earth's solar system between human beings and a race of alien Omnicidal Maniacs.
 Hundreds of thousands of humans die, and Terran civilization is nearly wiped out, but eventually the good guys win.
 And its only then, in the last pages of the book, that it is discovered that the invasion fleet humanity nearly lost to was only a scouting force, and the real invasion fleet (with a thousand times the number of battleships than the fleet that just attacked Earth) is still coming.

 - In Aesop's Fables, a lion is hit by an arrow, and runs away from the man who shot him.
 A fox, seeing this, makes fun of him, and the Lion retorts, "Yes, I'm retreating.
 If he's sending a messenger like this, just think how tough the man himself must be!"

 - Robert Sheckley's story A Wind is Rising has it with weather.
 A human station with two people is based on a planet where the wind never drops below 70 mph.
-They barely weather a storm of nearly 200 mph, which leaves with with a severely battered station and a broken vehicle.
-Then a local (who gives them weather forecasts) says "Sorry for my last forecast not being accurate enough to warn you about this moderate gale.
+They barely weather a storm of nearly 200 mph, which leaves them with a severely battered station and a broken vehicle at their hands.
+Then a local alien (who gives them weather forecasts) says "Sorry for my last forecast not being accurate enough to warn you about this moderate gale.
 Why is it my last forecast?
-Well, the summer is over, and now me and my people must leave to hide from the powerful winter storms.'"
+Well, the summer is over, and now me and my people must leave to hide from the powerful winter storms."

 - In Diamond Sword, Wooden Sword, an army of mages has a hard time defending the world of Mel'in from an army of small Eldritch Abominations called the Goat-legs.
 In the sequels, the main army of the critters arrives, and the magical orders are neither unified nor in control now and thus cannot oppose them.